traitecoevo/plant/doc/design.md

 dimensions (and the GSL solvers will have to reallocate every step, which will become annoying).

+At the moment, this is implemented using iterators for `y` and `dydt`.
+This is so that basically the same interface can be used for each sub-component of the model.
+Alternatively, we could work with (say) `Patch::derivs` taking `y` and `dydt` as `const` and non-`const` references respectively, and then do the rest of the inner workings with iterators.

+However, I do need a typedef somewhere in the ODE so that I can do a `ode_iter` and `ode_const_iter` and skip some of the ugliness that I currently have.

 ### Splines

 We use splines for the light environment, but I have some code I'm